00f2ff/web-design-mini-course/README.md

 The most convenient way for me to see your work is if you create a Github account, upload your progress there, and send me a link to the repository.
 If you do not have a Github account, follow [this tutorial](https://guides.github.com/activities/hello-world/) to set it up and learn how the platform works.

 ## Getting Started
 Once you create your Github account and learn how to upload (push) work, click on the Introduction.md file above to learn some HTML and CSS basics.
+You're also going to need a text editor to work on files.
+I suggest [Sublime](https://www.sublimetext.com/).

 ## What This Course Isn't
 This course teaches web design, not web development.
 This means you will not learn JavaScript by following the lessons.
 Most websites contain a mix of HTML, CSS and JavaScript.
 HTML contains a website's information.
 CSS provides styling for that information, and a limited amount of interactivity.
 JavaScript provides much greater freedom of interactivity and functionality.